SylviaNyamwathi/Case_Study/documentation/monitoring.md

 ---

-## Runbook — the four failures worth pre-writing
+## Runbook: the four failures worth pre-writing

 **Reconciliation failed.** The counts are in `dq_run_log`.
 Compare `bronze_row_count` against `valid + rejected` for the batch, then check whether Silver crashed mid-write, leaving a partial partition.
 Fix: rerun that `as_of_date`.
-Dynamic overwrite makes the rerun safe — it replaces the partition rather than adding to it.
+Dynamic overwrite makes the rerun safe, it replaces the partition rather than adding to it.

 **Schema drift.** Read the error; it names the missing or unexpected columns.